stanford-cocolab/cocolab.stanford.edu/psych204-fall2016.md

 #Computation and Cognition: the Probabilistic Approach (Psych204/CS428, Fall 2016)

-**Note: this site has not yet updated for 2016-17!!**

 ##Overview

 This course will introduce the probabilistic approach to cognitive science, in which learning and reasoning are understood as inference in complex probabilistic models.
 Examples will be drawn from areas including concept learning, causal reasoning, social cognition, and language understanding.
 Formal modeling ideas and techniques will be discussed in concert with relevant empirical phenomena.

 Instructor: Noah Goodman (ngoodman at stanford dot edu)
-TAs: TBA
+TAs: Robert Hawkins & MH Tessler
-Meeting time: TBA
+Meeting time: T,Th, 1:30-2:50pm
-Meeting place: TBA
+Meeting place: School of Education 313
 Office hours: TBA

-We encourage students to use Piazza for questions that are readily articulable.
-Piazza is a forum for questions & answers, and answers may be posed by both students and TAs.
-We strongly encourage students to answer questions, and TAs will verify the solutions.
+We will use [Canvas](https://canvas.stanford.edu/courses/49557/) to post announcements, collect assignments, and host discussion among students.
+We encourage students to post questions here instead of directly emailing the instructors: we hope students will attempt to answer questions as well, and TAs will verify the solutions.
+Trying to explain a concept to someone else is often the best way to check your own knowledge.

 ##Assignments and grading

 Students (both registered and auditing) will be expected to do assigned readings before class.
 Registered students will be graded based on: